 Eye exams in Grafton, WI

-Our Grafton location provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+New patients are always welcome!
+Our Grafton optometrists provide comprehensive eye care for children, adults & patients with special needs.

 Your overall health, previous visits, and current symptoms will determine the specific tests included in your next eye exam.
 In general, a comprehensive adult eye exam may include: